b00tc4mp/isdi-bootcamp-202409/staff/rafael-infante/lovingHands/doc/README.md

 ## Functional

+- The Loving Hands web app is designed to bring communication between elderly people in need of assistance and caregivers who can provide that support.

 ### Use Cases

 Caregiver (User)

-- Create and publish help offers: Specify the type of help offer with the availability, address and price.
+- Create and publish help offers.
-- Search for help requests: Browse active requests on the platform and communicate with assistance seekers.
+- Search for help requests.
-- Submit offers: Send offers to assist an elder with specific needs.
+- Contact an elder.
 - Save the post of a specified elder.
 - Manage profile: Update profile, view ratings and manage saved posts.
-- Rate elders: Send a review with a rating of the elder.
+- Rate elders.

 Elder (User)

-- Create help requests: Specify the type of assistance needed and publish requests.
+- Create and post help requests.
-- Search for assistance offers: Browse active offers on the platform and communicate with caregivers.
+- Search for assistance offers.
+- Contact a Caregiver.
 - Save the post of a specified caregiver.
-- Manage profile: Update profile, view rating and manage saved posts.
+- Manage profile: Update profile, view ratings and manage saved posts.
-- Rate the caregiver: Provide a feedback after receiving help.
+- Rate caregivers.

 ### UXUI Design